Omolade11/Web-Solution-using-WordPress-and-MySQL-/Project.md

 ## LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”.
 ### Step 1 — Prepare a Web Server
 1. We will launch an EC2 instance that will serve as "Web Server".
-We will create 3 volumes in the same AZ as our Web Server EC2, each of 10 GiB.
+We will create 3 volumes in the same AZ as our Web Server EC2, each of 10 GiB and attach them to the instance.
 We can learn how to add EBS volume to an EC2 instance [here](https://www.youtube.com/watch?v=HPXnXkBzIHw).

 ![](https://github.com/Omolade11/Web-Solution-using-WordPress-and-MySQL-/blob/main/Images/Screenshot%202023-02-22%20at%2023.24.47.png)